 The SteelSeries Aerox 3 and the Glorious Model O are very similar wired mice.
 They both have a lightweight, ambidextrous design with a right-handed button layout.
 The Glorious has a better build quality, higher quality cable and feet, and its sensor has a wider sensitivity range and a lower lift-off distance.
 However, the SteelSeries is lighter, and it has more programmable inputs and software support for macOS.
 The Glorious' slightly longer body makes it more suitable for large hands using a palm grip, but it also makes it less ideal for small hands using a claw or fingertip grip.

 The SteelSeries Aerox 3 is the wired version of the SteelSeries Aerox 3 Wireless; however, it has a different sensor than its wireless counterpart.
-The Wireless has a much wider CPI range, and its lower lift-off distance leads to less unintended movements when repositioning the mouse.
-Also, it's only slightly heavier than the wired version despite having an internal battery, and its wireless connectivity and multi-device pairing feature make it more ideal for office and portable use.
+The Wireless has a much wider CPI range, and its lower lift-off distance leads to fewer unintended movements when repositioning the mouse.
+Also, it's only slightly heavier than the wired version despite having an internal battery.
+Its wireless connectivity and multi-device pairing feature make it more ideal for office and portable use.
 The Wired has lower click latency and better build quality.